-First, you should try to walk during the day - it will be much colder early in the morning and in the evening, so stick to mid-morning or early afternoon.
+First, you should try to walk during the day - it will be much colder early in the morning and in the evening, so stick to mid-morning or early afternoon, between 10 and 2 is ideal.
 Plus if salt has been put on the pavements and roads, it’s more likely to have been pushed off the surfaces by other people that have come and gone over the course of the day.
 Salt can cause irritation of the skin on the paw’s underside and can become painful for your dog.

 You should go prepared with a coat for your dog that is sized correctly, making it comfortable for them and easy to walk in.
+Check out our best winter dog coats blog to see our favourites this winter.
 As already mentioned, you should stick to well-lit paths or routes that you and your dog know well.
 If they get anxious about the rain or cold weather, knowing where they are going could help them to feel a bit more at ease.

 Even with all these things in place, your dog may not be that keen to go out.
 Always be sure to listen to what your best friend is telling you.
 If they’re refusing to walk, shivering, standing in a hunched position or whining, then you should take them home.

 Now we’ve discussed certain weather conditions and how to prepare for a chilly walk.
-But how do you know when it’s time to skip walkies altogether?
+But how do you know when it’s time to skip walkies altogether? and what temperature should you not walk your dog?
 Use our table below to work it out!